Key takeaways

 How long does eLearning development take?

-Active development for a single short course typically runs four to eight weeks, not counting design and review cycles.
-End to end, from kickoff to deployment, a single course is usually six to ten weeks.
+Active development for a single short course typically runs four to eight weeks, including review and revision cycles.
+End to end, from kickoff to deployment, a single course is usually six to twelve weeks.
 Multi-module programs run twelve to twenty weeks or longer depending on scope, parallel-track production capacity, and review cycle speed.
 Content readiness, SME availability, and review responsiveness affect timeline more than any other variable.

 How much does eLearning development cost?